bandprotocol/cw-band/docs/setup_relayer_hermes.md

 git checkout v1.1.0-band

 # Build Hermes
-cd relayer-cli
 cargo build --release
 ```

-You should find Hermes binary at hermes/target/debug/
+You should find Hermes binary at target/release/

 ### Option 2.2: Download from Github (Not Recommended)